Derek Luke: Career

 Luke played a small role as a nurse in the 1999 "White Collar" episode of the sitcom The King of Queens, and played one of the group members of Mayhem in the Moesha episode "Mayhem at the Jam Esp" (March 19, 2001).

 Luke's breakout role was in the title role of the Denzel Washington film Antwone Fisher.
-The 2002 film is about a sailor who must go to psychiatrist for assistance with his childhood trauma, which is the source of his outbursts.
+The 2002 film is about a sailor who must go to a psychiatrist for assistance with his childhood trauma, which is the source of his outbursts.
 As the story develops, he comes to terms with his past and starts a journey to find his family.
 Next, he appeared alongside American actor Laurence Fishburne as Kid in the 2003 film Biker Boyz.
 In this film Derek Luke plays the son of a mechanic who worked for a motorcycle racer known as Smoke.
 As the film develops Lukes's father in the film dies while an active off-the-grid race was taking place.
 Later the son begins to race and shows his talent, but Smoke denies a race with him.
 In retaliation he decided to create a motorcycle gang to rival Smoke's gang called “Biker Boyz” which starts a conflict.
 Then he subsequently played James 'Boobie' Miles in the 2004 film Friday Night Lights, Bobby Joe in the 2006 film Glory Road, and Sean 'Puffy' Combs in the 2009 film Notorious.
 He also played Alicia Keys' love interest in her music video for "Teenage Love Affair", and singer Monica's love interest in her music videos for both "So Gone" and "Knock Knock", respectively.

 Luke played one of the four male leads in Spike Lee's 2008 war film Miracle at St. Anna, replacing Wesley Snipes, who had to leave the film due to his highly publicized tax problems.

 Luke starred in the NBC show Trauma.
 He played Gabe Jones, a member of the Howling Commandos, in the 2011 Marvel Studios film Captain America: The First Avenger.
 In June 2011, he also began starring in the TNT original medical drama series Hawthorne as Miles Bourdet, an assistant surgeon from Chicago.

 From February to April 2013, he played Gregory Thomas in the FX series The Americans.
 In 2015, he played Malcolm Devoe, head of security for Empire Entertainment and Cookie's secret love interest, on the TV series Empire.
 In March 2018, he was cast in the lead role of the NBC pilot Suspicion.